johnj/llds/README.markdown

 Known Limitations/Issues
 ========================
 - libforrest has a limit on the value which comes back from kernel space, the default is 4096 bytes, it can be adjusted through the FORREST_MAX_VAL_LEN directive at compile time.
-- Only 64-bit architecture support
+- Only 64-bit architecture support.
+- Only tested on x86, it may work on other arch's, drop a line if it does.

 Future Work
 ===========